open-source-labs/Spearmint/README-new.md

 # Known Bugs

-1. Screen reader for Accessabilty can turn on and off but does not read.
+1. Screen reader for Accessibilty can turn on and off but does not read.

 <br>